openprov/ssi-consultancy/InteroperabilityTestHarness.md

 This issue does not apply to Jenkins as a Jenkins server can host any number of jobs, using different job configuration files for each, though these configuration files can be hosted within the same repository.

 A single Jenkins configuration file that runs ProvPy, ProvToolbox ProvTranslator and ProvStore interoperability tests has been written.

+Jenkins is also available as an Ubuntu package and can be exposed via Apache web server.See [Installing Jenkins on Ubuntu](https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Ubuntu) and [Running Jenkins behind Apache](https://wiki.jenkins-ci.org/display/JENKINS/Running+Jenkins+behind+Apache).

 ### Tool versions to test